vujadetech/git-r-done/brene-brown/brene-brown-netflix-the-call-to-courage-subtitles.md

 #### Subtitles for Brene Brown's Netflix special _The Call to Courage_

+##### Hightlights

+- The story I'm telling myself

+  > This is a magic sentence.
+It's a simple sentence.It's just the story I'm telling myself.

+- Gratitude

+  > The people who could really lean into joy,they didn't dress rehearse tragedy.
+They didn't practice the terrible things.
+They just leaned in.
+What do you think the one thing they share is? [man] Gratitude.
+Gratitude.
+Gratitude.
+They practiced gratitude.

 [presenter]She spent 20 years studying courage,
 vulnerability, shame, and empathy,